geops/website/content/solution/transit-data-hub/index.en.md

 frontpage: false
 frontpageImage: /images/solution/transit-data-hub/datendrehscheibe.png
 ---
-Nothing works in public transport without timetable data.
+In public transport nothing works without timetable data.
 However, the data in the target timetable only becomes really useful if a large number of additional data is intelligently linked to the timetable.
-Real-time data, fault information, detailed information on the stops, the routes of the journeys - these and more data are collected in the data hub and intelligently linked with one another.
-Our data hub is a system that grows continuously with the requirements.
+Real-time data, disruption information, detailed information on the stops, the routes of the journeys - these and more data are collected in the data hub and intelligently linked with one another.
+Our data hub is a system that grows continuously with incoming requirements.
 The basis are data structures that are aligned with the VDV and NetEx standards in order to be able to cover the many requirements of an information system for traffic.
-In accordance with the breadth of information in the data hub, the possible applications are also very diverse.
+Considering the extent of information in the data hub, the possible applications are also very diverse.

 ![Moco](/images/solution/transit-data-hub/sbb.jpg "Moco")